terraform-ibm-modules/terraform-ibm-bare-metal-vpc/README.md

 ### Deploy Multiple Hosts

-Creates 3 BareMetal Server on the provided subnets in a round-robin method.
+Creates 3 Bare Metal servers on the provided subnets in a round-robin method.

 ```hcl
 terraform {